Self-Supervised Learning for Glass Composition Screening: Introduction

-Despite the progress made, machine learning approaches in glass property prediction and screening face several limitations~\cite{Ren:2018:SA,Hu:2020:npjCM,Mont:2020:IMR,Sarker:2022:APR}.
-Firstly, existing methods predominantly formulate the problem as a regression task, with a primary focus on predicting Tg~\cite{Alcobaça:2020:Acta,Cassar:2018:Acta}.
-However, accurately fitting the glass transition temperature (Tg) necessitates an extensive dataset for training~\cite{Li:2024:AM}, which is frequently constrained in real-world applications.
-In addition, samples with Tg values in the 300 - 600°C range display a high frequency, while those from other ranges occur less frequently, as depicted in Fig.~\ref{Fig:fram}.
+Despite the progress made, machine learning-based approaches in glass composition prediction and screening face several limitations~\cite{Ren:2018:SA,Hu:2020:npjCM,Mont:2020:IMR,Sarker:2022:APR}.
+Firstly, existing methods predominantly formulate the problem as a regression task, with a primary focus on predicting T$_g$~\cite{Alcobaça:2020:Acta,Cassar:2018:Acta}.
+However, accurately fitting the glass transition temperature (T$_g$) necessitates an extensive dataset for training~\cite{Li:2024:AM}, which is frequently constrained in real-world applications.
+In addition, samples with T$_g$ values in the 300 - 600°C range display a high frequency, while those from other ranges occur less frequently.
 Regression tasks, which aim to optimize the squared error across all samples, are often dominated by these high-frequency "head" samples.
 Consequently, the predictive performance of the model tends to decline significantly in the tail regions.
 Secondly, most methods rely on supervised learning paradigms that are highly dependent on data quality~\cite{Wu:2023:AM}.
 Glass databases like Interglad and SciGlass suffer from inconsistencies, numerous outliers, and outdated information.
-This results in substantial noise within the samples, particularly evident in cases where the proportions of components do not sum up to one ~\cite{Bhattoo:2022:Acta}.
-Furthermore, the higher-order interactions between individual components that influence glass properties remain largely unexplored.
-For instance, \ce{Al^{3+}} readily combines with alkali metal ions to form aluminate or tetra-aluminate structures, altering the overall architecture and property of the glass, thereby rendering the relationship between Tg and individual components beyond the scope of first-order correlations ~\cite{Atila:2020:PCCP}.
-These limitations collectively impede the generalization performance of current methods.
+This results in substantial noise within the samples, particularly evident in cases where the proportions of components do not sum up to one ~\cite{Bhattoo:2022:Acta}.Furthermore, the higher-order interactions between individual components that influence glass properties remain largely unexplored.
+For instance, \ce{Al^{3+}} readily combines with alkali metal ions to form aluminate or tetra-aluminate structures, altering the overall architecture and property of the glass, thereby rendering the relationship between T$_g$ and individual components beyond the scope of first-order correlations ~\cite{Atila:2020:PCCP}.
+Although current deep learning approaches have made progress in modeling glass properties~\cite{fan:2021:nc}, there remains an opportunity to develop more specialized architectures that can explicitly capture these intricate chemical interactions, potentially leading to improved predictive performance.